- 1 Metal Reflective Layer

 As has been explained, DVD rot is caused by the degradation or deterioration of the metal reflective layer of a DVD.

-When this happens, the metal layer is exposed and start oxidizing when exposed to moisture and other oxidizing elements in the air, air pollutants, ink on disc labels and so on.
+When this happens, the metal layer is exposed and starts oxidizing.
+The oxidization is sped up by moisture, air pollutants, ink on disc labels and other oxidizing elements in the air.

 Signs of DVD Rot